 Happy Campers: Explore New Jersey’s Campgrounds

 New Jersey's natural, picturesque landscapes offer some of the most exciting camping experiences in the Northeast.
 Of course, camping means different things to different people.
 Some think of a resort campground where they can park their RV, while others picture a remote site where they can drop their backpack and pitch a tent.
 Still, others imagine a sporting camp where they can enjoy a week by the lake in a rustic cabin.

-In New Jersey, you can find the best of all these worlds right here in the Garden State.
-Adventure seekers will discover that seemingly endless possibilities abound.
+You can find the best of all these worlds right here in the Garden State.
+Adventure seekers will discover that seemingly endless possibilities abound in our campgrounds.
 From swimming pools to lakes for kayaking, canoeing or fishing, rivers for tubing, mini-golf, bingo, bocce, horseshoes, shuffleboard, game rooms and playgrounds, there are activities for every member of your family to enjoy!
 We've picked a few to highlight New Jersey’s diverse offerings:

 Open from April through October, Cheesequake State Park in Matawan offers 50 tent and trailer sites with fire rings and picnic tables.
 Go kayaking, canoeing or paddle boarding in Hooks Creek Lake, or bring your fishing pole and try your luck at catching trout, catfish, sunfish and largemouth bass (there’s even crabbing in the summer months!).